School Meal Requirements

-All CPS sites have implemented Offer Versus Serve (OVS), which allow students to decline some of the food offered in a reimbursable lunch or breakfast.
+All CPS sites have implemented Offer Versus Serve (OVS), which allows students to decline some of the food offered in a reimbursable lunch or breakfast.

 At breakfast, students are offered four components.
 Students must choose at least three of these items, and one must be a fruit or vegetable.

 At lunch, students are offered five components.
-Students must choose at least three of these items,and one must be a fruit or vegetable.
+Students must choose at least three of these components,and one must be a fruit or vegetable.

 Key changes to school menus: